 Bottom line

-The honest bottom line: CCNP Enterprise is hard at 75/100 in the RoleMath model.
+The honest bottom line: CCNP Enterprise sits at the advanced stage, where Cisco states there are no formal prerequisites and says learners often have three to five years of experience implementing solutions in the technology area.
 It is a stronger choice when the credential lines up with your target role and when your prep includes real practice for professional-level enterprise networking, a core exam plus a concentration, and deeper operational troubleshooting.
 It is a weaker choice if you are only collecting badges or treating anonymous outcome claims as evidence.
-Keep the score, official source row, role tasks, employer-language sample, and AI caveats together before deciding.
+Keep the vendor's stated requirement, the official source, role tasks, employer-language sample, and AI caveats together before deciding.

 Frequently asked questions

-What is the RoleMath difficulty score for CCNP Enterprise?
+What experience does the vendor expect for CCNP Enterprise?

 Should I study from employer-language samples?